vinayaky7/kubernetes/README.md

 kubenode-1 Ready <none> 2m v1.9.0
 kubenode-2 Ready <none> 39s v1.9.0

-If you want to create single node cluster with master & worker nides in one then follow below comand.
+If you want to create single node cluster with master & worker nides in one then follow below comand

-In order to allow PODs to be created on kubernetes master, use below command,
+In order to allow PODs to be created on kubernetes master, use below command
 $ kubectl taint nodes --all node-role.kubernetes.io/master-